uniqna/uniqna/README.md

 Greetings!

 This is the primary codebase that powers the online community [uniqna.com](https://www.uniqna.com).
-The codebase's engine is  built upon the Django (v1.10) Framework.
+The codebase's engine is  built upon the Django Framework.

 ## A TL;DR of our current live stack:

-1. Engine - Python v3.4 | Django v1.11.2
+1. Engine - Python v3.5 | Django v1.11.2
-2. Database - PostgreSQL
+2. Database - PostgreSQL v9.6
-3. Frontend - Google's Material Design Lite (extensively customised)
+3. Frontend - Bulma, Vue and few other magic
-4. Cloud server environment - AWS Elastic Beanstalk (64bit Linux )
+4. Cloud - Ubuntu 17.04 and nginx

 ## About